ros2/rviz/migration_guide.md

 Then the function can be used for handler creation and the SelectionHandler works as previously.
 - In general, several functions within `SelectionManager` and `ViewPicker` have been moved to private API.
   If they are needed, please provide a pull request to the RViz repository explaining why this functionality is needed.
+- `CovarianceProperty`: Previously used CovarianceVisual, now contains only a number of properties.
+See `rviz_rendering::CovarianceVisual` for further information and OdometryDisplay in `rviz_default_plugins` for an example usage.